 • Abnormal pulse

-• Swelling of the face, lips or throat
+• Swelling of the face, lips, or throat

 • Trouble talking or swallowing

 These are symptoms of serious allergic reactions.
-If you simply have a rash and itching, it is ok to start treatment at home with antihistamines such as Benadryl.
-If you have more than simple rash and itching, seek care as soon as possible.
-Anaphylaxis is defined as allergic symptoms in more than one body system and should be evaluated right away.
-If you are having a severe reaction with trouble breathing, trouble talking or swelling in the mouth, call 911.
+If you simply have a rash and itching, it is okay to start treatment at home with antihistamines such as Benadryl.
+If you have more than a simple rash and itching, seek care as soon as possible.

 Employ At-Home Allergy Remedies

-There are some simple and obvious approaches for avoiding or minimizing allergic reactions.
-First of all, you can try to avoid your allergens altogether.
-Symptoms for seasonal allergies can include a runny nose, watery eyes, sneezing, wheezing, or itching.
-These types of allergies are mostly encountered outside.
-Checking your local weather station should tell you what the outdoor air quality is like in your specific area in terms of pollutants.
-There are resources, however, offered by the American Academy of Allergy Asthma and Immunology (AAAAI) that will also tell you your local pollen and mold report.
+Checking your local weather station should tell you what the outdoor air quality is like in terms of pollutants.
+The American Academy of Allergy Asthma and Immunology (AAAAI) will also provide your local pollen and mold report.
 By checking your immediate air quality reports, you can better prepare for going outdoors.

 If you’re very sensitive to outdoor or seasonal allergies, consider taking an antihistamine before heading outside.
 You may also find a saline rinse helpful in relieving hay fever symptoms.
-Lastly, minimize airborne allergens, such as pollen and pet dander, in your home by switching out your old air filter for a high-efficiency particulate air (HEPA) filter.

 More severe allergy attacks will not abate with home remedies, and it’s essential that you quickly recognize more serious symptoms, like abdominal cramps and breathing problems.
 What should you do in the case of anaphylaxis or anaphylactic shock?

 If you are alone, immediately call 911.
 Anaphylactic shock happens quickly, and your throat could swell and cut off your supply of oxygen within minutes, causing permanent and serious damage.
 If you know you are at risk for severe allergic reactions, always carry an Epinephrine pen, or two, with you at all times.
-Epinephrine quickly reduces and reverses anaphylactic symptoms as it’s comprised of adrenaline.
-You can never predict when a bee will sting you or a food you’re allergic to wind up on your plate, so take the appropriate steps to protect yourself.
-You should also make your close friends and family aware of your allergy, so that they can also be on the lookout for severe symptoms and be ready to take the appropriate steps if you’re unable to.

 Allergens can sneak into your life on your daily walk, a plate of food, or anywhere in between.
 You might be born with them or develop them years down the line.
-Knowing what to do when you or someone you know is having an allergy attack could be the difference between life and death.
+Knowing what to do when you or someone you know has an allergy attack could be the difference between life and death.